-- (2) Evaluation of value of in-force insurance contracts - a) Amounts recognized on the consolidated financial statements in the fiscal year ended March 31, 2022
+- (2) Evaluation of value of in-force insurance contracts - a) Amounts recognized on the consolidated financial statements in the fiscal year ended March 31, 2023

-Other intangible fixed assets presented in the Company's consolidated balance sheet in the fiscal year ended March 31, 2022 includes assets regarding the present value of in-force insurance contracts, namely Value of Business Acquired ("VOBA") or Value In-force ("VIF").
-The balance of VOBA in the amount of ¥207,570 million is derived from the acquisition of Protective Life and the acquisition business of Protective Life's acquisition segment, and the balance of VIF in the amount of ¥23,259 million is derived from the acquisitions of TDLA, respectively.
+Other intangible fixed assets presented in the Company's consolidated balance sheet in the fiscal year ended March 31, 2023 includes assets regarding the present value of in-force insurance contracts, namely Value of Business Acquired ("VOBA") or Value In-force ("VIF").
+The balance of VOBA in the amount of ¥308,608 million is derived from the acquisition of Protective Life and the acquisition business of Protective Life's acquisition segment, the balance of VIF in the amount of ¥20,188 million is derived from the acquisitions of TDLA, the balance of VIF in the amount of ¥35,793 million is derived from the acquisition of PNZ, and the balance of VIF in the amount of ¥24,077 million is derived from the acquisition of ipet, respectively.